week02

 • Ad tracking (still identification)

-• Set (and stored) by the server and sent to the client
+• Set (and usually stored) by the server and sent to the client

-• Stored by the client and sent to the server
+• Stored by the browser and sent to the server in future requests

 • Target for hackers, why?